Date: Feb 17th - 19th, 2023

 Flight demonstrations put on by the Birds of Prey Center will return this year to Marion Square Park.
 The center provides the public a general education on each of the birds they are exhibiting, and the crowd is typically wowed by the predatory birds flying free above them as they follow the commands of the Birds of Prey educational staff.
 Flight demos are free of charge and do not require an event pass.
 To read more about the flight demonstrations from Traveling Ink's coverage of previous events, check out our blog.

 Another returning favorite of the expo is the two tank Dock Dogs Competition.
 For those who think their pup has what it takes to "take the leap", attendees can even get in on the action by entering their furry friend.
 The dogs will compete in waves (or heats) of competition Friday and Saturday with the finals on Sunday.
 This year's event will be held at Brittlebank Park.
 Parking is limited, so taking the event shuttle (event pass required) is a good bet for those who are going to spectate.
 Those bringing dogs to the competition site will want to drive to the park as leashed dogs are allowed in various event spaces but not onto the shuttle.

-In addition to the events above, SEWE will provide guests with a variety of activities including cooking demonstrations, cast net demonstrations, a decoy auction, a quick draw/speed sculpt competition, and the highly anticipated return of Jack Hanna.
+In addition to the events above, SEWE will provide guests with a variety of activities including cooking demonstrations, cast net demonstrations, a decoy auction, a quick draw/speed sculpt competition, and the highly anticipated return of Jack Hanna and the Busch Wildlife Sanctuary Show.
 For event pass holders, a SEWE shuttle will take guests in between locations free of charge.
-A full schedule of events will be published once tickets for SEWE 2018 are available.
+A full schedule of events for SEWE 2023 is available here.